zedparsa/CCNA/README.md

 - **`labs/`** → Practical scenarios, configs, and topologies.
 - **`learn/`** → Notes & explanations I figured out (like teaching while learning).

-This repo is not just for practice – it’s a **personal hacking-style notebook** 🕶️.
+This repo is not just for practice – it’s a **personal notebook** 🕶️.

 ---